-7. Health Insurance
+Health Insurance

-All students in programs where there is risk of exposure to blood borne pathogens must either have the UC Student Health or the UC Blood Borne Pathogen Insurance Policy.
+All students in programs with a risk of exposure to blood-borne pathogens must either have the UC Student Health or the UC Blood Borne Pathogen Insurance Policy.
 There is an annual fee for the insurance.
-There is no deductible and no copayment for the student.
-Nursing students who are readmitted will need to be covered upon returning to the program.
-Enrollment Services is able to assist with the billing process.
+Readmitted nursing students will need to be covered upon returning to the program.
+Enrollment Services can assist with the billing process.
+Approved 09/05/2023

-Revised and Approve 09/05/2023

-8. Cardio-Pulmonary Resuscitation (BLS)
+Cardio-Pulmonary Resuscitation (BLS)

 All students are required to obtain Health Care Provider CPR certification prior to the beginning of the nursing program.
 Students must maintain current CPR certification that covers the length of their time in the nursing program.
 American Heart Association or American Red Cross certification is acceptable.
 An online hybrid course is allowable as long as it has a hands-on practice component.
 A certification card with the expiration date is the required documentation.
 Student Nurse Critical Requirements and Background Check

-9. Completion of Compliance Training or Competency Testing - Health Insurance Portability & Accountability Act (HIPAA) Training Module
+Completion of Compliance Training or Competency Testing - Health Insurance Portability & Accountability Act (HIPAA) Training Module

 Federal regulations mandate protection of patients' health care information.
 All students must complete an online module of introductory training to aide in the understanding of the federal regulations.
-The training module can be found at the University of Cincinnati Medical Center Continuous Professional Development website at: https://ce.uc.edu/cpd/Categories
+The training module can be found at the University of Cincinnati Medical Center Continuous Professional Development website:

 - 1. Select HIPAA Compliance Training

 - 2. Click on HIPAA Privacy Introduction #1482

 - 3. Click on blue tab Login

 - 4. Click on Blue UC Login, use your UC login username and password

 - 5. Click on Red UC login

 - 6. Click on Take Training

 - 7. Go to HIPAA training for CPD 2-2016.pdf click the blue open tab read document then close

 - 8. Click on green take test tab

-- 9. Print your certificate
+- 9. Submit your certificate of completion for critical requirement tracking

-- 10. Upload a copy of your certificate in ImmuniTrax.